Another reader is worried about being pregnant but there might be other things to worry about too :/

 If you haven’t got hold of any condoms then it’s unlikely that you are using lubricant that is designed to be used for anal sex.
 For anal sex you need to use lubricant (lube) in order for it to be safe and enjoyable – it can be painful and can cause damage to your skin tissue if you don’t use lube.
 You can get lube wherever you can get condoms usually and if you use both you need to make sure that the lube can be used with condoms (water or silicone based).

 Anal sex requires a lot of lube, time, patience, lube, communication, lube and trust – particularly if you are new to sex.
-They don’t show any of this in porn and I’ve written about what porn teaches about anal sex and what you need to learn about anal sex here.

 What You Want